 I bought my first Greenland paddle from Don Beale.
 He makes each paddle custom fit to the paddler.
 You have to specify blade width, loom length and paddle length.
 I have a theory about why Greenland style was a little slow to catch on at first.
-One reason was, among other things, the difficulty in finding gear.
+One reason was difficulty obtaining gear.
 After all, the whole idea behind Greenland Style was that you have to make everything yourself to fit your own anthropometric dimensions.
 You couldn’t just go to your local kayak shop and buy everything off the shelf.
 If you didn’t know of anyone making custom paddles like Don, you had to sort through the stacks of 2x4s at your local big box hardware store for a clear piece of cedar, learn how to use a spokeshave and plane and carve yourself a paddle.
 Frankly, this resulted in a lot of crappy paddles being made.
 So probably for a lot of paddlers, their first impression of Greenland Style was a crappy paddle they borrowed from a friend.
-Despite that, the popularity of Greenland Style has grown inexorably, because ultimately everyone wants to learn all those cool rolls.
+Despite that, the popularity of Greenland Style has grown inexorably, I think in large part because the paddles are intuitive to use and everyone wants to learn all those cool Greenland rolls!

 I ran into Paul Diener of Northern Light Paddlesports yesterday at Seattle’s Northwest Paddling Festival.
 Northern Light makes both Greenland and Aleut style blades.
 (I bet that Aleut paddle would go really well with my baidarka!)
 The blades are made of carbon fiber with a foam core.
 Paul talks like an engineer.
 He explained how pieces of Kevlar are used strategically to enhance the strength, and that the addition of foam prevents structural failure due to the carbon fiber flexing.
 Everything is designed on CAD and is constantly being tweaked.